margaretmf/margaretmf.github.io/poetry.md

 I want to manipulate the situation to meet my wants.
 I want to yell out with anger and express rage to deal with the feelings of insecurity and inferiority.
 I want to run away, hide, lay in bed all day, or withdraw.
-And I have done these things.
+And I have done these things...
-But I learn to pause.
+...But I learn to pause...
 I learn to think things through.
 I learn to love more.
 I learn to ask better questions.